Adapting Cybersecurity Approaches to Meet the Demands of Today's Digital Business

 AI-driven threat detection and response

 AI tools analyse large amounts of data quickly.
 They identify unusual patterns or potential cyber threats immediately.
 Machine learning enhances this process by continuously adapting to new risks without human involvement.
 Businesses can apply AI to respond faster to threats like phishing or malware.
-For example, AI systems intercept a suspicious email before employees access it.
-This reduces damage and prevents sensitive information from being exposed.
 AI-based methods improve digital security while saving critical response time for businesses.

 Risks introduced by AI in cybersecurity

 Hackers now take advantage of AI to create more intelligent cyberattacks.
 Malware powered by machine learning can evade traditional defenses.
-For example, attackers can train algorithms to imitate user behavior and steal data undetected.
 AI can also automate phishing attacks on a large scale.
 Customised fake emails deceive employees into sharing sensitive information more quickly than ever before.
 This raises risks for businesses depending on digital security systems that are not flexible enough to identify such developments.

 Strengthening Enterprise Cyber Resilience